mcmorriss/mcmorriss/README.md

 - 👋 Hi, I’m Michael, a Senior Computer Science Student @ Oregon State University!
-- 👀 I’m interested in Full Stack Development and Machine Learning.
+- 👀 I’m interested in Full Stack Development, Artificial Intelligence & Machine Learning.
-- 🌱 I’m currently learning about AWS, Tensorflow, Angular, Django, Next.js.
+- 🌱 I’m currently learning about AWS, Tensorflow, OpenAI.
 - 📚 I'm currently improving my knowledge of C++ for research purposes.
 - 💞️ I’m looking for others to collaborate on a full stack PC-Builder web application with a CI/CD workflow.
 - 📫 How to reach me:<br />